probcomp/bayesrest/README.md

 ### Configuration

-BayesREST is configured via the `config.yaml` file.
-To get started, copy `config-example.yaml` and edit to reflect your local environment.
+BayesREST is configured via a `.yaml` file.
+To get started, copy `config-example.yaml` and edit to reflect your local environment, then write the path to that file into `docker-compose.yml`.
 The values you must configure are:

 - `bdb_file`: The filename of the `.bdb` file to issue queries against (which must be in the local directory)
 - `log_level`: The log level for the application.
 Valid options are `CRITICAL`, `ERROR`, `WARNING`, `INFO`, `DEBUG`, and `NOTSET`.